Call Now 24/7 - Free Consultation! 855-866-5529

 Full Tort vs. Limited Tort in Pennsylvania

-Some states, including Pennsylvania, give two coverage options when choosing car insurance policies.
-This is done to ensure a person chooses a policy that best fits their needs.
-The two coverage options given in Pennsylvania are limited tort — which restricts the compensation a person can get from a case — and full tort — which puts no restrictions on the compensation.
+Some states, including Pennsylvania, give two coverage options when choosing car policies.
+This ensures a person chooses a policy that best fits their needs.
+The two coverage options given in Pennsylvania are limited — which restricts the compensation a person can get from a case — and full tort — which puts no restrictions on the compensation.

-When choosing limited tort vs. full tort coverage, it is important to know the difference between the two to make sure you choose the best fit for you.
+When choosing limited tort vs. full tort coverage, knowing the difference between the two is essential to make sure you choose the best fit.
 Here are the differences between full tort and limited tort coverage in Pennsylvania.

-Simply put, tort insurance allows the injury victim to be compensated by the person who caused the accident.
-However, the victim’s right to sue the other driver for the accident they caused depends on the type of tort option the injured driver had chosen — limited or full tort.
+However, the victim’s right to sue the other driver for the accident they caused depends on the type of tort option the injured driver had chosen.

 Scranton Road Rage Accident LawyerAccording to Pennsylvania Statutes Title 75 PA.CSA Vehicles § 1705, limited tort coverage (as the name suggests) limits the right to seek compensation from the at-fault driver.
-In Pennsylvania, having limited tort coverage means that you can sue for monetary damages, such as medical bills, lost wages, or other out-of-pocket expenses, but you cannot sue for long-term issues or pain and suffering.
-You can only sue for pain and suffering under limited tort if you are seriously injured.
-Serious injuries are usually defined by the court system and usually include:
+In Pennsylvania, having limited tort coverage means you can receive compensation from your insurance company, such as medical bills, lost wages, or other , regardless of whether or not you are at fault for the accident.
+But you cannot sue the other driver’s insurance for any long-term issues or .

 • A permanent disfigurement